Create or Generate a PDF file in a Console application

 The following steps illustrate creating a simple Hello World PDF document in a console application using .NET Core.

 Step 1: Create a new C# Console Application project.
+Console sample creation

-Step 2: Name the project.
+Step 1.1: Name the project.
+Name the application

-Step 3: Install the Syncfusion.Pdf.Net.Core NuGet package as reference to your .NET Standard applications from NuGet.org.
+Step 2: Install the Syncfusion.Pdf.Net.Core NuGet package as reference to your .NET Standard applications from NuGet.org.
+NET Core NuGet package

 NOTE

-Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add “Syncfusion.Licensing” assembly reference and include a license key in your projects.
-Please refer to this link to learn about registering Syncfusion license key in your application to use our components.
+Starting with v16.2.0.x, if you reference Syncfusion® assemblies from trial setup or from the NuGet feed, you also have to add “Syncfusion.Licensing” assembly reference and include a license key in your projects.
+Please refer to this link to learn about registering Syncfusion® license key in your application to use our components.

-Step 4: Include the following namespaces in the Program.cs file.
+Step 3: Include the following namespaces in the Program.cs file.

 • C#